 Natural Resistance To A New Baby Sibling

 What is going to be my life like with a small brother or sister?
 Is my mom still going to pay as much attention to me?
 Will anyone really care about me?
 Will the new baby steal all the attention and love?

 Encourage them talk about their feelings and let them ask questions.
-Most of all, offer them reassurance that even though things may change, you love them and you care about them and that will never change.
-I wrote a journal that you may find helpful for kids to know what to expect and be reassured.
-It makes a great gift for when you tell your older child about the baby.
+Most of all, offer them reassurance.
+Even though things may change a bit, you will love and care about them and that will never change.
+I wrote a journal for older siblings that you may find helpful.
+It allows the opportunity for kids to know what to expect and be reassured.
+It makes a great gift for when you tell your older child about the new baby.

 Before the Baby Is Born

-It might be hard for the parents to divide their attention between two or more children, but trying is what counts the most in this case.
+It might be hard for the parents to divide their attention between two or more children, but trying is what counts!
 If mothers and fathers to do their best to work together they can make sure that the older sibling is not feeling neglected early on.
-Communication is also very important – let your older children understand that you might not be able to give them as much time in the early days, but that things will soon return to normal.
+Communication is also very important.
+Let your older children understand that you might not be able to give them as much time in the early days.
+Reassure them that things will soon return to normal.
 Emphasize that you love them equally and you are always there to talk if they want to talk about their feelings.